 Area wise Seville is not huge like Barcelona and things are cheaper here as well.
 For accommodation in Seville, stick to a central area as it will be convenient to travel to sightseeing areas and take tours.

-We stayed at Hotel Madrid Seville, located on the cusp of the city center.
+We stayed at the Hotel Madrid Seville, located on the cusp of the city center.

 - Hotel Madrid Seville